-Did you know Singapore was ranked 10th as the most Instagrammable country in the world?
+Did you know Singapore is ranked 11th as the most Instagrammable country in the world?
 While the usual suspects such as Marina Bay Sands, Merlion Park and Singapore Botanic Gardens helped achieve this title, there are lesser-known spots that sparkle just as bright.
-These hidden gems exude a charming vibe, brightening up your photos and let you stand out.
-Read on for the 10 most Instagram-worthy places you should check out in Singapore for that #OOTD.
+These hidden gems exude a charming vibe that beckons you to put on your explorer hat.

 How to get here: 10 mins walk from Gardens by the Bay Drop-Off Point